amz160/LibraryManagementSystemUI/README.md

 The Library Management System is designed to help librarians manage a library catalog and allow patrons to search, borrow easily, and track books.
 The system uses a MySQL database to store all data, including books, patrons, wishlists, and transactions.

 ## Features
-* Librarians can add, create, and delete books.
+* Librarians can add, create, delete books, manage patron accounts, and view patron transactions.
-* Patrons can create accounts, search books, borrow/return books, and manage wishlists.
+* Patrons can create accounts, search books, borrow/return/reserve books, and manage wishlists.
 * The MySQL database stores all library information and tracks transactions.

 ## Installation